JustinHu1988/My-notes/Algorithms Unlocked.md

-# 3 Algorithms for Sorting and Searching
+# Chapter 3: Algorithms for Sorting and Searching

 If an array is sorted, then we can use a simple technique known as binary search to search an n-element array in only O(lg`n`) time.

 So first, we need know how to get the array to be sorted.

-Four algorithms:
+**Four algorithms**:
 1. selection sort
 2. insertion sort
 3. merge sort
 4. quick sort

 Each sorting algorithm will have its advantages and its disadvantages.

-All of the sorting algorithms that we'll see in this chapter take either `θ(n`<sup>`2`</sup>`)` or `θ(nlgn)` time in the worst case.
+*All of the sorting algorithms that we'll see in this chapter take either $θ(n^2)$ or $θ(nlgn)$ time in the worst case.*

 Therefore:
-1. If you were going to perform only a few searches, you'd better off just running linear search.
+1. *If you were going to perform only a few searches, you'd better off just running linear search.*
-2. But if you were going to search many times, you might be better off first sorting the array and then searching by running binary search.
+2. *But if you were going to search many times, you might be better off first sorting the array and then searching by running binary search.*

 Sorting is an important problem in its own right, not just as a preprocessing step for binary search.

-**KEY and Satellite data:**
+**Key** and **Satellite data:**

-In addition to the **key**(which we'll call a sort key when we're sorting), the elements that we sort usually include as well what we call **satellite data**.
+In addition to the *key*(which we'll call a *sort key* when we're sorting), the elements that we sort usually include as well what we call *satellite data*.
 Satellite data is the information that is associated with the sort key and should travel with it when elements are moved around.

 ## 3.1 Binary search
-Binary search has the advantage that it takes only `O(lgn)` time to search an n-element array.
+*Binary search has the advantage that it takes only $O(lgn)$ time to search an n-element array.*

 In a computer, we perform binary search on an array.
 At any point, we are considering only a subarray, that is, the portion of the array between and including two indices; let's call them `p` and `r`.